211018jwa/environment-setup/README.md

 - **Java SE Development Kit 8**: We will be utilizing Java 8 as our primary language for the duration of the program.
 This software development kit will provide the compiler and runtime environment needed to quickly and efficiently develop Java applications.
 Please uninstall any other Java versions if it is there in your machine please as it would cause trouble later.
 - **Spring Tool Suite 4**: We will be using Spring Tool Suite 4 as our *integrated development environment* (IDE).
 Though you don't need an IDE to write code, an IDE provides several features that make rapid development (e.g. quickly writing and refactoring code) easier.
 - **Apache Maven**: Maven is a software project management and build automation tool.
 We will use it to manage our projects' builds as it provides dependency management and streamlines several aspects of the testing life cycle.
-- **MariaDB**: MariaDB is an open source relational database.
+- **PostgreSQL**: PostgreSQL is an open source relational database.
 We will leverage this technology in order to persist and organize data.
-- **DBeaver**: DBeaver is a free, open source universal database tool that is compatible with several external data sources, MariaDB included.
+- **DBeaver**: DBeaver is a free, open source universal database tool that is compatible with several external data sources, one being Postgres.
 We'll use DBeaver in order to modify our databases and persist data using a simple user interface provided to us by the tool.
 - **Postman**: Postman is used for testing RESTful APIs.
 We'll use it to set up collections of tests for the RESTful APIs we design throughout the program.
 It can also be used to quickly test a single endpoint.
 - **Visual Studio Code**: Visual Studio Code is a text editor that makes viewing and modifying code simple.
 Do not confuse this tool with an integrated development environment as it does not come equipped with all of the development tools you typically find in an IDE.

 **NOTE**: This guide primarily is written for those on a Windows Machine.
-For Mac users [this guide](https://github.com/KodaZys/mac-install-guide) may be more helpful. **A major difference between the linked Mac installation guide and this one is that you should install MariaDB instead of Postgres**.
-This may require some research on your end.
+For Mac users [this guide](https://github.com/KodaZys/mac-install-guide) may be more helpful.

 ## Installation Steps